 Sometimes, these changes are part of the normal process to find product-market fit: I have never seen a first version of a product and value proposition that remain completely unchanged as the company becomes a massive success, so iterating and adjusting it not only make sense – but are a necessity.

 Some other times, these changes are simply a consequence of the company chasing revenue.
 Startups come in contact with customers that have needs that are not directly what the company is focused on: “Say, now that you’re here, it sounds like you could really help me with ____, of course, I’d pay you… would that be possible?”
-As a startup, this is hard to turn down and normally they end up selling what they can.
+As a startup, this is hard to turn down and many they end up selling what they can.

 The consequence of this process, however, is that as companies grow from “Startups” to “Growups” their strategy and business model get muddy.
-By the time they have 20 employees and hit $3M in annual revenue or so, most companies are already selling multiple products and services to customers in multiple market segments, in many cases by using multiple go-to-market models (such as direct sales, online sales and through partners).
+By the time they have 20 employees and/or hit $2M in annual revenue or so, most companies are already selling multiple products and services to customers in multiple market segments, in many cases by using multiple go-to-market models (such as direct sales, online sales and through partners).

 At this point, CEOs are working around the clock: pushing product teams who never seem to catch up, pushing sales teams who can’t seem to get enough traction, struggling to pay their bills as cash in the company becomes tight, and frustrated with their marketing teams who for some reason “don’t get it” and cannot succinctly and specifically explain what the company does.